looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 You will also need [jq](https://stedolan.github.io/jq/), a command-line JSON parsing utility.

-Finally, in order for https and IAP to work correctly you will need to own or have control of a registered domain.
+Finally, if you would like to use the optional Ingress + IAP setup, then in order for it to work correctly you will need to own or have control of a registered domain.
 You should have the ability to create an A-Record from that domain's DNS.
+This option is best if you have people who need to access the test control panel (a web service running in the cluster) but do not have privileges to access the cluster with `kubectl`.

+If you choose not to use IAP, you can connect to the web UI using the `kubectl port-forward` command (instructions will be printed after setup).
+Whether IAP is used or not is determined by whether you have the "loadtest_dns_domain" property in the config file.

 ## Before you begin